kshitijrajsharma/kshitijrajsharma/README.md

-I develop softwares & I love doing spatial !
+I develop geospatial softwares that benefits human kind !

 You can find me at hug-clicker-lucid@duck.com